OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 It is also beneficial to give the user some indication of the format that they should use to enter answers.
 This could be done through input validation, or simply by recommending that the user enters their details in a specific format.
 For example, when asking for a date, indicating that the format should be "DD/MM/YYYY" will mean that the user doesn't have to try and guess what format they entered when registering.

+### Updating Answers

+When the user updates the answers to their security questions, this should be treated as a sensitive operation within the application.
+As such, the user should be required to re-authenticate themselves by entering their password (or ideally using MFA), in order to prevent an attacker updating the questions if they gain temporary access to the user's account.

 ### Multiple Security Questions

 When security questions are used, the user can either be asked a single question, or can be asked multiple questions at the same time.
 This provides a greater level of assurance, especially if the questions are diverse, as an attacker would need to obtain more information about the target user.
 A mixture of user-defined and system-defined questions can be very effective for this.